janekfleper/typst-fancy-units/src/unit.typ

 // is it possible to merge brackets here?
 #let simplify-units(tree, children) = {
   // remove children with text "1" to avoid a leading "1" if it is not necessary
-  // the "1" will be added again in `format-unit()` if it is required... children = children.filter(child => (not child.keys().contains("text")) or child.text != "1")
+  // the "1" will be added again in `format-unit-...()` if it is required... children = children.filter(child => (not child.keys().contains("text")) or child.text != "1")

   if children.len() > 1 or "brackets" in tree.keys() {